appKODE/react-native-last-active-state/README.md

 # react-native-last-active-state

-The library determines the time of the last active state of the application
+The library determines the time of the last active state of the application.

 ## Motivation